-Monitoring of the reclaim pond will be ongoing during open pit filling.
+Monitoring of the TMF pond will be ongoing during open pit filling.
 Based on results of current studies of the tailings geochemistry, issues with water quality are not anticipated.
-If the water quality is deemed suitable for discharge to the environment, pumping from the reclaim pond to the pit would cease.
-The Reclaim Pond would be drained.
+If the water quality is deemed suitable for discharge to the environment, pumping from the TMF pond to the pit would cease.
+The TMF Pond would be drained.
 Any settled solids or sediments would be sampled to identify suitability to remain in place.
-The reclaim pond dams would then be breached and the breached dam slopes stabilized.
-The area around the reclaim pond would be vegetated and the water would naturally drain to Bagsverd Lake.
 Pumping infrastructure would be removed and appropriately disposed of and / or recycled / reused where possible, either in the demolition landfill or in an appropriate off-site location.

-If the water quality from the reclaim pond is not deemed suitable for direct discharge to the environment, pumping or gravity drainage of the reclaim pond water into the pit would continue; and closing of the transmission line would only be carried out at the end of this stage.
+If the water quality from the TMF pond is not deemed suitable for direct discharge to the environment, pumping or gravity drainage of the TMF pond water into the pit would continue; and closing of the transmission line would only be carried out at the end of this stage.